-Staff Guide | November 2015
+Staff Guide | September 2016

 1. The Little Market

 Lauren Conrad and Hannah Skvarla started The Little Market to empower women artisans to rise above poverty and support their families.
 The online marketplace sells beautiful products handmade by artisans around the world.
 The Little Market has artisan partners practice fair trade principles, and every purchase from The Little Market generates meaningful income for the artisans and their families.